eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 > A Phase-I, Single-Centre, Double-Blind, Randomised, Placebo-Controlled, Single Escalating-Dose Study to Assess The **Safety**, Pharmacokinetics, Pharmacodynamics And Immunogenicity Of TGN1412 Administered Intravenously To Healthy Volunteers

 The 6 men's symptoms included [hypothermia](http://www.mayoclinic.org/diseases-conditions/hypothermia/basics/definition/con-20020453), [loss of bowel control](http://www.nhs.uk/conditions/incontinence-bowel/Pages/Introduction.aspx), [migraines](http://www.nhs.uk/Conditions/Migraine/Pages/Introduction.aspx) coming in waves and at least 4 of them with [multiple organ failure](https://en.wikipedia.org/wiki/Multiple_organ_dysfunction_syndrome).
-Once the Parexel study staff realised the deterioration's extent, they moved them to the ICU of Northwick Park Hospital (in the same building) where it now became the <abbr title="The UK's National Health Service">NHS</abbr>'s job to save their lives.
+Once the Parexel study staff realised the deterioration's extent, they moved them to the ICU of Northwick Park Hospital&mdash;in the same building&mdash;where it now became the job of the National Health Service (NHS) to save their lives.

 The story caught on in the media at the time that they looked like the ["Elephant Man"](https://en.wikipedia.org/wiki/Joseph_Merrick) after a family member described what they saw.
 Dr Ganesh Suntharalingam (Consultant in Intensive Care Medicine and Anaesthesia at Northwick Park Hospital at the time and later Clinical Director of Critical Care there) in his [personal view](http://www.lnwh.nhs.uk/about-us/news-and-media/latest-news/the-tgn1412-drug-trial-a-personal-view/) of the whole event, wrote: